 - Make all functionality available from the keyboard (without need for a mouse)

 - Include arrows, tabs and keyboard shortcuts for easy navigation

 - Hold moving elements long enough for all users to comprehend

 - Use effective headings with H-tags consistently throughout the site

 - Clearly indicate areas to click, scroll or hover

 - Ensure compatibility with screen readers

 The first step in attaining ADA website compliance is a thorough audit of your current website.
 A comprehensive assessment will determine your website’s current level of compliance and identify any changes needed to make your website accessible to all users, including those with disabilities.
-WebAIM provides a contrast checker which can be a useful tool when starting to evaluate your website’s ADA compliance.

 If you are concerned about the level of ADA compliance of your website, Group3 can help.
 Contact us to learn more.